0x00wolf/HAL9000/README.md

 ## Logging

-By default all of your conversations will be logged into the logs file.
-The logs folder and the log-number.txt file are necessary for the program to run.
+By default all of your conversations will be logged into the logs directory.
+The logs directory and the log-number.txt file are necessary for the program to run.
 Change the code if you don't want to log your conversations!